 What are your hobbies?

-Where to buy Windmaster Legend
+Where to buy Worth the Wait

-Barnes and Noble https://www.barnesandnoble.com/w/books/1130506939
+Barnes and Noble https://www.barnesandnoble.com/w/worth-the-wait-fiona-mcgier/1137606004

-Helen Henderson Social Media
+Fiona McGier Social Media

-Amazon Author Page http://amzn.com/e/B001HPM2XK
+Amazon Author Page https://www.amazon.com/Fiona-McGier/e/B003J8QJGE